BigAppa/AAMTool/README.md

 ###License

-The AAMTool is licensed under Lesser General Public License 3.0.
+The AAMTool is licensed under Creative Commons (CC) license.